KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

 ## Server

 For the server side, **Amazon EC2** server is used.
-The server stores the data retrieved from the
+The server stores the data retrieved from the desktop application (i.e. Performance metrics and location).
+The calculations